 - iGaming specialists: The company keeps rebranding, but the fundamentals remain the same: many years of experience as the anti-fraud tool of choice for iGaming companies.

-- Full KYC and authentication tools: This includes document verification and biometrics authentication.
+- Full KYC and authentication tools: This includes document verification (IDV) and biometrics authentication.

-- Reliance on proprietary databases: Using shared blacklists has its advantages, but you may miss the latest fraud attacks.
+- Reliance on proprietary databases: Using shared blacklists has its advantages, but it’s possible to manipulate them, and you may miss the latest fraud attacks.

 - Lengthy onboarding: It will start with a handful of sales calls and then eventually a demo.
 But you’ll have to sign up for a lengthy contract before you can test TruValidate with your own business data.